pombredanne/centidb/docs/concepts.rst

         "**(18231, 3)**", Downloads, 4
         "**(18231, 3, 1)**", Movies, 9

-We have replaced the fixed SQL integer primary key with a tuple representation, but unlike a SQL compound primary key tuple, this tuple is free to change its length.
-By carefully assigning some small integers at each level of the folder structure, we can express the user's folder hierarchy directly in the storage engine.

-Finding all the user's folders now involves a single range query, with the result being returned by the storage engine pre-sorted in the correct order.
+The fixed SQL integer key is replaced by a tuple, but unlike a SQL compound primary key tuple, this tuple varies in length.
+By assigning integers at each level of the hierarchy, the user's folder structure can be directly expressed in the storage engine.
+Finding the user's folders is now just a range query, with the output produced by the storage engine pre-sorted in depth order.

-To provide a stable, unique ID for each folder, this structure should ideally also include a secondary index on the *ID* column.
-We could also look up the folder's key in the secondary ID index, and range query for all keys with the folder's key as a prefix.
-Using a single engine order, we can not only satisfy folder enumeration for an entire user account, but also any level of the folder subtree, and without defining any further secondary indices.
+Note that to conveniently reference a folder from other data, it is important to include a secondary index on the *ID* column.
+This index allows folders to be found by ID, and a range query to be performed on their key prefix.
+Using a single engine order and no additional indexes, not only can folders be enumerated for a full account, but also any level of the subtree.

-Another optimization is possible: by prefixing the folder key with the user's ID, we eliminate the need to lookup the root folder ID in from some *User* record before beginning our scan.
-We may simply begin scanning the prefix **(18231,)** and know that the correct folder structure will be returned.
+Another optimization is visible: by prefixing the folder key with the user's ID, the need to lookup the root folder ID in some *User* record has been eliminated.
+Knowing just the user ID is sufficied to begin scanning the prefix **(18231,)**, producing the correct folder structure.

 .. raw:: html